 Seurat from the Seurat package.
 In this vignette I will be presenting the use of

-Next a UMAP dimensionality reduction is also run.
+The dataset already contains two dimension reductions (PCA and TSNE).
+We will now add UMAP.
 Since there is a random component in the UMAP, we will set a seed.

 At this stage in the workflow we usually would like to plot aspects of our data in one of the reduced dimension representations.
 Instead of plotting this in an ordinary fashion, I will demonstrate how schex can provide a better way of plotting this.